Point Lookout, New York: History

 Point Lookout's first known inhabitants were Merrick (Meroke) Native Americans, a tribe of the Algonquin people.
 The first European settlers in Point Lookout were Dutch, who arrived in the 1640s, followed by the English, in the 1660s.

+In 1906, Senator William Reynolds of Brooklyn led a consortium that purchased the entire barrier island.
+In 1918, Nassau By the Sea was nearly wiped out by fire.
+In the 1920s, Senator Reynolds established Point Lookout Inc., which brought in concrete streets and divided the community into small plots which were sold to families for approximately $2,500 a parcel, giving rise to the Point Lookout community.
+Those bungalows that had not burned in Nassau By the Sea, as well as others from other marsh islands, were moved to Point Lookout and can be seen around the community today.
 The barrier beach on which Point Lookout sits has been, in one incarnation or another, there for hundreds, if not thousands of years.
 The first mention of Point Lookout begins to appear in the mid-19th century, as a location for whalers, and as a dangerous spot for ships.
-A U.S. Life Saving Station was established at Point Lookout in 1872; ironically, it was due to the tragic wreck of the U.S.S.
-Mexico on January 2, 1837, that a U.S. Life Saving Service was created; the service remained there until farmers grew salt hay on the marshes that stretch behind the site.
+A United States Life-Saving Service Station was established at Point Lookout in 1872; ironically, it was due to the tragic wreck of the ship Mexico on January 2, 1837, that a U.S. Life Saving Station was created; the service remained there until farmers grew salt hay on the marshes that stretch behind the site.

 A series of hotel and seasonal bungalows was built, as was a seasonal railroad connecting Point Lookout to Long Beach, but nearly all these structures were destroyed over time by either winter storms or fire.
 During the summer months ferries from the Woodcleft Canal in Freeport brought hundreds of day-trippers to Point Lookout's beaches, and for those who lived in Point Lookout, or in the small community to the east called Nassau By the Sea, the barrier island was a paradise.

-In 1906, Senator William Reynolds of Brooklyn led a consortium that purchased the entire barrier island.
-In 1918, Nassau By the Sea was nearly wiped out by the fire.
-In the 1920s, Senator Reynolds established Point Lookout Inc., which brought in concrete streets and divided the community into small plots which were sold to families for approximately $2,500 a parcel, giving rise to the Point Lookout community.
-Those bungalows that had not burned in Nassau By the Sea, as well as others from other marsh islands, were moved to Point Lookout and can be seen around the community today.
+In October 2012, Point Lookout was hit by Hurricane Sandy but was largely protected by dunes constructed in the years prior.

-During the fall and winter of 2018, with the beach undergoing construction, the legendary Pavilion (the “pav”) was torn down.
+During the fall and winter of 2018, with the beach undergoing construction, the Pavilion was torn down.

-History

-Point Lookout's first known inhabitants were Merrick (Meroke) Native Americans, a tribe of the Algonquin people.
-The first European settlers in Point Lookout were Dutch, who arrived in the 1640s, followed by the English, in the 1660s.

-Point Lookout's first known inhabitants were Merrick (Meroke) Native Americans, a tribe of the Algonquin people.
-The first European settlers in Point Lookout were Dutch, who arrived in the 1640s, followed by the English, in the 1660s.